rdadolf/autopaxos/README.md

 # Autopaxos

-A distributive consensus protocol which adapts to network conditions.
+A distributed consensus protocol which adapts to network conditions.

 ## Driving Hypothesis: